MilosCemalovic/cemalovic-react-portfolio/README.md

 # cemalovic-react-portfolio

-This is web portfolio for Milos Cemalovic using React principles
+This is web portfolio for Milos Cemalovic using React

-# React + TypeScript + Vite
+# React + TypeScript + Vite + Unit tests

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.